mathun3003/quotes-recommender/README.md

 - [Architecture](#architecture)

 ## Description
-Sage Snippet is a minimalist quote recommandation tool designed to deliver inspiration and insight fast and convenient to you.
-With Sage Snippet, discover handpicked quotes from two diverse sources, spanning various themes and perspectives.
-By creating and account your individual preferences of liked or disliked quotes can be stored using which the Item-Item Collaborative Filtering(CF) is enabled.
-In addition, quotes from users with similar preferences are also recommended (User-User (CF).
-On the traditional way, quotes can be filtered by content and tag description.
+SageSnippets is a minimalist quote recommendation tool designed to deliver inspiration and insight fast and convenient to you.
+With SageSnippets, discover handpicked quotes from two diverse sources, spanning various themes and perspectives.
+By creating and account your individual preferences of liked or disliked quotes, Item-Item Collaborative Filtering is enabled.
+In addition, quotes from users with similar interests are also recommended (User-User Collaborative Filtering).
+On the traditional way, quotes can be filtered and queried by content and tag description.

 ## Installation
 First, clone this repository to your machine.